CDCgov/NEDSS-Infrastructure/terraform/azure/modules/0-landing-zone/keyvault/README.md

 ## Description

-This module deploys and configures Azure Keyvault and related resources for NBS7.
+This module deploys and configures Azure Key Vault and related resources for NBS7.

 ## Module Details